EthereansOS/ethart-deprecated/README.md

 ## Business Model:

+### Ethart Bank:

+ARTE (Voting Token) holders can rule information of NFTs stored in the State Holder of Ethart (NFT Owner and NFT Data), like an anonymous bank in co-ownership with the ERC721 holders.
+ARTE tokens are backed by the value of every ERC721 deployed.

+This kind of philosophy and architecture is quite different from DFOhub because DFOhub, by design, doesn't own any right from deployed DFOs.
+But some kinds of applications in the future can use the Ethart example and code, for some reason, like a shared vault or self-sovereign web3 based Social Media.

+ARTE tokens are 10,000,000:

+- 25% of $ARTE (2,500,000) are locked in the DFOhub Wallet (Owned by $BUIDL holders)

+- 60% of $ARTE (6,000,000) are locked in the Ethart Wallet (Owned by $ARTE Holders)

+- The only way to receive $ARTE is to mint ERC721 in co-ownership with the Ethart Bank.

+You can choose to mint ERC721 in a co-ownership with Ethart Bank (by receiving 100 ARTE and becoming a holder) or maintaining the full ownership of the NFT without receiving $ARTE tokens.

-This project is open source without any fees added, but users can donate ETH to the DFOhub Wallet, so every donation will increase the backed value of $BUIDL.
+This project is open source without any fees added, but users can donate ETH to the DFOhub Wallet, so every donation will increase the backed value of $BUIDL and used to R&D more in this field.

-PS: We'll use this standard for the Logo Challange!
-More info soon!